photoionization/chrohime/docs/guide/technical-visions.md

 ---
-priority: 12
+priority: 18
 description: Why Chrohime was created and what it can be used for.
 ---

 # Technical visions

-The `ui/views` library is Chromium's internal UI toolkit for creating the non-web parts of GUI, e.g. addressbar, tabs, menus.
+The `ui/views` library is Chromium's internal UI toolkit for creating the non-web parts of GUI, e.g. address bar, tabs, menus.
 While being a specialzied UI toolkit for browser GUI initially, it has evolved into a library for general GUI, partly thanks to the needs of Chrome OS.